 ARTICLE 19 - EMPLOYMENT OF UNAUTHORIZED ALIENS PROHIBITED

-The Engineer covenants that it does not, and shall not during the performance of the contract for goods and services in the Commonwealth, knowingly employ an unauthorized alien as defined in the Federal Immigration Reform and Control Act of 1986.
+The Architect/Engineer covenants that it does not, and shall not during the performance of the contract for goods and services in the Commonwealth, knowingly employ an unauthorized alien as defined in the Federal Immigration Reform and Control Act of 1986.

 ARTICLE 20- EVIDENCE OF AUTHORITY TO TRANSACT BUSINESS IN VIRGINIA

-Pursuant to 2.2.-4311.2 (A) of the Code of Virginia (1950), as amended, if the Engineer is organized as a stock or nonstock corporation, limited liability company, business trust, or limited partnership or registered as a registered limited liability partnership, the Engineer shall provide documentation acceptable to County establishing that the Engineer is authorized to transact business in the Commonwealth as a domestic or foreign business entity if so required by Title 13.1 or Title 50 of the Code of Virginia (1950), as amended, or as otherwise required by law.
-The Engineer shall not allow its existence to lapse or its certificate of authority or registration to transact business in the Commonwealth, if so required under Title 13.1 or Title 50, to be revoked or cancelled at any time during the term of the contract.
-The County may void this contract if the Engineer fails to remain in compliance with the provisions of this section.
+Pursuant to 2.2.-4311.2 (A) of the Code of Virginia (1950), as amended, if the Architect/Engineer is organized as a stock or nonstock corporation, limited liability company, business trust, or limited partnership or registered as a registered limited liability partnership, the Architect/Engineer shall provide documentation acceptable to County establishing that the Architect/Engineer is authorized to transact business in the Commonwealth as a domestic or foreign business entity if so required by Title 13.1 or Title 50 of the Code of Virginia (1950), as amended, or as otherwise required by law.
+The Architect/Engineer shall not allow its existence to lapse or its certificate of authority or registration to transact business in the Commonwealth, if so required under Title 13.1 or Title 50, to be revoked or cancelled at any time during the term of the contract.
+The County may void this contract if the Architect/Engineer fails to remain in compliance with the provisions of this section.

 ARTICLE 21 - GOVERNING LAW AND VENUE